aahsnr-configs/gentoo-setup/setup_scripts/00TODOs.md

   - comprehensive which-key configuration with which-key being at the bottom and having idle delay of 0.1 and using  → as the separator
   - comprehensive snippets configuration using yasnippet and the snippets are integrated throughout the whole configuration
   - comprehensive dashboard configuration using the emacs-dashboard packages with quality of life improvements emacs and following the theming and features from the doom emacs dashboard

-  - comprehensive and state-of-the-art configuration for org-mode using the built-in org-mode in emacs with org-mode optimizations and the following features and integrations: do not pull org package from any emacs sources, instead use the built-in org-mode that comes with emacs 30; quality of features and improvements; do not setup org-roam(v1,2), org-noter or org-brain throughout the emacs 30 configuration; org file directory is in $HOME/org along with all other org-mode related files; extensive org headlines configuration with variable font size with each level of header, catppuccin mocha theme integrations, fonts using JetBrainsMono Nerd Font bold fonts for all headlines; prettify source code blocks with ligatures and icons; all org files start in the overview mode; comprehensive org babel configuration with support for python, shell, emacs-lisp and conf-unix; comprehensive org structure templates configuration with support for python, shell, emacs-lisp and conf-unix; comprehesive org-agenda setup including integrations with org-super-agenda; comprehensive org-todo configuration following exactly from the doom emacs project including the default keybindings, and default keywords, and integrates with org-super-agenda and org-modern; comprehensive org-fragtog and org-download integration; pomodoro integration for tasks; doom emacs-like capture templates; comprehensive org-modern configuration with optimizations and integrations throughout the whole configuration and also include integrations with org-super-agenda, org-fragtog, org-download, org headlines and have custom org stars; org-fancy-priorities configuration with integration into org-modern; setup a binary or python script for org-capture similar to the doom emacs project; seamless integrations writing in bold, italic and underline texts, as well as url and highlighted texts in org mode
+  - comprehensive and state-of-the-art configuration for org-mode using the built-in org-mode in emacs with org-mode optimizations and the following features and integrations: do not pull org package from any emacs sources, instead use the built-in org-mode that comes with emacs 30; quality of features and improvements; do not setup org-roam(v1,2), org-noter or org-brain throughout the emacs 30 configuration; org file directory is in $HOME/org along with all other org-mode related files; extensive org headlines configuration with variable font size with each level of header, tokyonight night theme integrations, fonts using JetBrainsMono Nerd Font bold fonts for all headlines; prettify source code blocks with ligatures and icons; all org files start in the overview mode; comprehensive org babel configuration with support for python, shell, emacs-lisp and conf-unix; comprehensive org structure templates configuration with support for python, shell, emacs-lisp and conf-unix; comprehesive org-agenda setup including integrations with org-super-agenda; comprehensive org-todo configuration following exactly from the doom emacs project including the default keybindings, and default keywords, and integrates with org-super-agenda and org-modern; comprehensive org-fragtog and org-download integration; pomodoro integration for tasks; doom emacs-like capture templates; comprehensive org-modern configuration with optimizations and integrations throughout the whole configuration and also include integrations with org-super-agenda, org-fragtog, org-download, org headlines and have custom org stars; org-fancy-priorities configuration with integration into org-modern; setup a binary or python script for org-capture similar to the doom emacs project; seamless integrations writing in bold, italic and underline texts, as well as url and highlighted texts in org mode

   - extensive hl-todo configuration that integration with org-modern and keybindings follows spacemacs like format
   - autopair setup for types of brackets except for the delimiter "<" inside a org file
-  - comprehensive and state-of-the-art denote configuration with the following features and integrations: mimics org-roam version 2 and includes many of its features; integrations throughout the whole configuration; features that are inspired by The Brain in https://thebrain.com/; keybindings that follow doom-emacs-like bindings; quality-of-life features and improvements; naming schemes follow org-roam version 2 format; advance visualizations; obsidian-like features; don't follow obsidian keybindings; denote extensions and denote menu integrations; org-noter like features; denote related files are inside the org directory; additional quality-of-life features and improvements
+  - org-roam v2 configuration with the following features and integrations: features that are inspired by The Brain in https://thebrain.com/; keybindings that follow doom-emacs-like bindings; quality-of-life features and improvements; advance visualizations; obsidian-like features; don't follow obsidian keybindings;; org-roam v2 related files are inside the org directory; additional quality-of-life features and improvements
   - setup a binary or python script for having features like doom doctor and doom sync from the doom emacs project for the emacs 30 configuration
-  - comprehensive and state-of-the-art python programming configuration that includes eglot integration, treesitters, formatters, linters, and dap and integrates all these features into org-mode so that python programming in an org file has support for eglot, treesitters, formatters, linters, dap and all other features inside org source code blocks so that python programming in org-mode is seamless.
+  - comprehensive and state-of-the-art python programming configuration that includes lsp-mode integration, treesitters, formatters, linters, and dap and integrates all these features into org-mode so that python programming in an org file has support for lsp-mode, treesitters, formatters, linters, dap and all other features inside org source code blocks so that python programming in org-mode is seamless.
 The configuration must include comprehensive support for programming in jupyter using the emacs-jupyter package inside org mode.
 Org's structure templates for python must include the shebang argument '#!/usr/bin/env python'
-  - comprehesive projectile configuration with support for various programming languages and integrates into ibuffer if possible
+  - comprehensive projectile configuration with support for various programming languages and integrates into ibuffer if possible

-Then take inspiration from the doom emacs project for any missing features that may quality of life improvements
+  - take inspiration from the doom emacs project for any missing features that may quality of life improvements

 # UPDATES SCRIPT